Adimwit/Adimwit.github.io/_posts/2015-01-09-Sublime-Text.markdown

 <h1>Shortcuts</h1>

 There are some really intriguing shortcuts in Sublime that will blow your mind when you use them.
-My favorite shortcut is ```Ctrl + F2```; the ability to bookmark lines in the file and cycle through the file (especially if there are tons of lines) makes refinding the line you need to look for a piece of cake (the cake is a lie).
+My favorite shortcut is ```Ctrl + F2```; the ability to bookmark lines in the file and cycle through the file (especially if there are tons of lines) makes returning to the line you need to look for a piece of cake (the cake is a lie).

 <h1>The Command Palette</h1>